chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

 ### Remarks

-- Cross-presenter communication is provided on a per platform basis.
-  In the end, it might have been a mistake to remove this functionality from the core, see below for a detailed discussion.

 - Support for IOC (Autofac) is provided in src/Narvalo.Mvp.Extras.
 Since it is identical to what is done in WebFormsMvp, I do not intend to make it an official package.
 Just copy and adapt the code from WebFormsMvp.
 The same applies to StructureMap, Castle or Unity.